 “CHAdeMO Connector” means a connector and communication protocol for vehicle DC charging initially developed in Japan during 2005-2009.
 It was first adopted into international standards IEC 61851-23/24 and IEC 62196-3 in 2014 and then into USA standard IEEE 2030.1.1 in 2015.
 Further updates to the protocol are managed by the CHAdeMO Association.

-“Clean Fuel Reward” is a statewide program established by EDUs to provide a reduction in price on new light duty EV purchases or leases in California.
+“Clean Fuel Reward” is a statewide program established by EDUs to provide a reduction in price purchases or leases for new medium- or heavy-duty electric vehicles that are not subject to the High Priority and Federal Fleets requirements as specified in, title 13, California Code of Regulations, section 2015(a)(1) in California.
 The Clean Fuel Reward is funded exclusively through LCFS proceeds generated by EDUs from electricity fuel.

 “Compressed Natural Gas (CNG)” means natural gas that has been compressed to a pressure greater than ambient pressure.